OpenClassrooms-Student-Center/alumnis/content/students/sebastien1977.md

 # name should be the same as this file.
 Eg: celinemartinet.png
 image: sebastien1977.jpg

-# Change this to True when you do you pull request.
+Change this to True when you do you pull request.
-public: False
+public: True

 # You need to keep the exact same structure for each new project.
 projects:
   - title: Présentez-vous !
     description: Une présentation de moi-même et un lien vers mon LinkedIn.
     # Create a new repository for your images.
 Name it the same as your nickname and profile picture.
-    # Image must be here: content/students/sebastien1977/project1.png
+    # Image must be here: content/students/yourrepo/project1.png
     image: sebastien1977/projet_1.png
     link: https://www.linkedin.com/in/sebastientisonstudiokarma/
     # 'true' makes it fully available.